What is important while building a mobile strategy?

 Wait a minute…what if I were the end user?

 Being the app owner/publisher sometimes puts you in a very bad position: no matter how hard you try being objective, you know to much about your product, and you care too much for it!
-But in order for your app to be successful, you need to get a ‘user mindset’.
+But in order for your app to be successful, you need to develop a ‘user mindset’.
 Try to put yourself in someone else’s shoes for a while, someone from your target audience.
 From that new perspective, ask yourself which value such an app would add to your life, if there is anything you would like to be different (easier) while browsing the app, what kind of notifications you would be happy to receive and which messages would bother you instead.
 If this is hard for you, make sure to take somebody on board to test your mobile app usability and help you draw some possible improvements.

 How can I add some fun?